ameisner/lsst_decam_recipe/README.md

 echo lsst.obs.decam.DecamMapper > DATA/_mapper
 ```

-Before running any of the Butler ingestion Python commands, we need to make sure our environment is set up to use the LSST
+Before running any of the Butler ingestion Python commands, we need to make sure our environment is set up to use the LSST pipelines:

 ```
 source $INSTALL_DIR/loadLSST.bash